Senators clash at Barrett confirmation hearing as Dems attempt procedural roadblocks, GOP forges ahead

 Graham introduced the motion anyway and scheduled a vote on Barrett for 1 p.m. on Oct.
 22 before other Democratic senators began to filter in.

-Sen. Richard Blumenthal, D-Conn., then made a motion to indefinitely delay the vote on Barrett, which tipped off debate from multiple senators.
+Sen. Richard Blumenthal, D-Conn., then made a motion to indefinitely delay the vote on Barrett, which tipped off debate from multiple senators, including from Democrats accusations of hypocrisy, criticism of Barrett, criticism of the process this close to the election and reprisals of Democrats warnings that Barrett might decide to overturn the Affordable Care Act (ACA).

 "I believe that this rush, sham process is a disservice to our committee," Blumenthal said.
 "There has never been a nomination in an election year after the month of July."